 - Hair analysis

-In addition, you can read our ebook on colloidal minerals to find out which colloidal minerals suit you best.
-There are also detailed application recommendations.
-How the colloidal minerals work can be found in our eBook-on-colloidal-minerals-and-monoatomic-elements-3rd-edition (free download).
+In addition, you can read our eBook-on-Colloidal-minerals-5th-edition (free download) to find out which colloidal minerals suit you best. .

 Compounds of an element with other substances such as salts, e.g. silver salts or germanium citrate lactate, are not colloid fluids.
 They have to be broken down by the metabolism.
 Colloidal fluids, on the other hand, can be absorbed independently of the metabolism - via the mucous membranes.